Kajeloki/Czwarty_projekt_react/README.md

   <summary>
     Click here to see general information about <b>Project</b>
   </summary>
       In this project I focused on some crucial behind-the-scenes elements.
 Main goal was to do some practice with elements like portals, wrappers, React Fragments and refs.
+About project itself, it is simple app used to add some users to database (local in-code dynamic array) and display them on the screen with two informations - name and age of user.
+In case of some problems - like set age to 0 or value less than 0, not setting age or name at all - special, appropiate noticifacion will appear.
 </details>

 ## Technologies